-3.5.2 Performance against Key Administration Deliverables in 2014/15 Business Plan
+3.5.2 Performance against Key Administration Deliverables in 2015/16 Business Plan

-The 2014/15 Business Plan the key deliverables and progress thereon for the Pensions Administration function of the Cumbria LGPS were:
+The 2015/16 Business Plan key deliverables and progress thereon for the Pensions Administration function of the Cumbria LGPS were:

-Area Why Progress during 2014/15 Employer communications Good governance Communication with employers is a key function of administration of an LGPS Fund and this has been particularly so during 2014/15 due to the data required from employers in relation to the 2014 Scheme.
-In addition to undertaking 'standard' employer communications (e.g. email circulars, website, surgeries) Fund officers and YPS have worked closely with employers to support them in the development of processes to deliver the required data.
+Area Why Progress during 2015/16 Employer communications Good governance Communication with employers is a key function of administration of an LGPS Fund.
+In addition to undertaking 'standard' employer communications (e.g. email circulars, website, surgeries) Fund officers and YPS continue to work closely with employers to support them in the development of processes to deliver the required data.

-Effective and timely communications with and feedback from Fund employers and members has been the pivotal element of scheme administration in 2014/15, contributing significantly to the delivery of all the above.
+Effective and timely communications with and feedback from Fund employers and members has been the pivotal element of fund administration in 2015/16, contributing significantly to the delivery of all the above.
 As part of this commitment to raise awareness of pensions issues and the services available officers and YPS have again undertaken numerous communications and events during the year (see 11.2 for further details).

-3.5.3 Number of members in the fund
+3.5.3 Number of Members in the Fund